 Veterinary Technology is a fast paced, medical science-based profession which is centered around the health and welfare of animals.
 A career in veterinary technology provides you the opportunity to interact and educate the animal-owning public and the health science community in various capacities.
-Offered on the Bangor Campus
+Offered on the Bangor Campus.

 A.S. in Veterinary Technology

-B.S. in Veterinary Technology will be available Fall 2016
+B.S. in Veterinary Technology

 Along with basic, core education requirements, our Vet Tech students complete coursework in animal care and handling, anatomy and physiology, and clinical procedures and techniques.
 In their final semester, students complete two externships at practicing veterinary facilities with an option of completing one at a laboratory.